 Our method and explicit description of total dual VMRTs are also applicable to some general cases other than the case of Fano threefolds.
 Besides our main theorem, we obtain the following.

 \begin{Thm2} Let $X$ be the blow-up of $\PP^3$ along a smooth nondegenerate curve $\Gamma$.
-Assume that $\Gamma$ has no quadrisecant line on $\PP^3$.
+Assume that $\Gamma$ has at most a finite number of quadrisecant lines on $\PP^3$.
 Then $T_X$ is big if and only if $\Gamma$ is a twisted cubic curve. \end{Thm2}

 A Fano threefold $X$ is called primitive if it is not isomorphic to the blow-up of a Fano threefold along a smooth irreducible curve.
 Due to Batyrev's classification of toroidal Fano threefolds \cite{Bat} and Mori-Mukai's classification of Fano threefolds with Picard number 2, No. 32 in \cite[Table~2]{MM} (a divisor on $\PP^2\times\PP^2$ of bidegree $(1, 1)$) is the only non-toric case which has a conic bundle structure with empty discriminant.
 In this case, $T_X$ is big (see Remark~\ref{MM:2-32}).
-We note that if $X$ is a primitive Fano threefold with Picard number 2 then $X$ has a standard conic bundle structure \cite[Theorem~5]{MM}.
+We note that if $X$ is a primitive Fano threefold with Picard number 2, then $X$ has a standard conic bundle structure \cite[Theorem~5]{MM}.